 You can choose between different types of tickets and travel cards which are all valid for buses, trains and the Metro in the Greater Copenhagen area.
-Your choice depends on how much and how you wish to travel during your stay.
-Find more information here.
+Your choice depends on how and how much you wish to travel during your stay.

-Buses, trains, and Metro are punctual and regular in Copenhagen, which means you will rarely have to wait long if you are travelling reasonably centrally.
-The transport system is also easy to get to grips with, because buses, trains and the Metro operate a handy common fare system, which allows transferral between the three on the same ticket.
+Buses, trains, and Metro are punctual and regular in Copenhagen, which means you will rarely have to wait long if you do not go far from Copenhagen.
+The transport system is also easy to become familiar with, because buses, trains and the Metro operate a handy common fare system, which allows transfer between the three on the same ticket.

-Please note that passengers riding on trains, metro trains or buses without valid ticket are liable of paying a penalty fare of DKK 750 (€100)!!!
+Please note that passengers riding on trains, metro trains or buses without a valid ticket are liable for paying a penalty fare of DKK 750 (€100)!!!

-All normal buses are yellow, or yellow and red (A-buses).
-Entrance is always in the front, and exit is in the back and in the middle.
+Entrance is usually in the front, and exit is at the back and in the middle.
 Bus stops are marked with yellow signs, and you have to push the red stop button when you wish you get off.

 The local trains are called S-trains with 10 lines all passing through the Central Station, which in Danish is referred to as ‘Hovedbanegården’, or ‘København H’.
 The other main city S-stations are ‘Vesterport’ (West), ‘Nørreport’ (North) and ‘Østerport’ (East).

 Metro might be the fastest public transport in greater Copenhagen.
 It will only take you a few minutes from the DFC to the City Centre or to other places of interest.
 A number of Metro-stations are connected to the S-trains.

 You will find information about travel in your place of accommodation.
 Or you can use this website: here, where you simply plot in your point of departure and point of arrival.